GenAIz/sdk/doc/function/data.md

 ### data source

 Data source is used to add data link addresses, as [FQDNV](index.md#fqdnv), to the list of data sources.
-A data source listed under a Smart Function may be used to establish a **Read-Only** connection while running the Smart Function.
+A data source listed here a Smart Function may be used to establish a **Read-Only** connection while running the Smart Function.

+Data sources are only configurable on Connectors, the commands listed under will return an error if used on a Smart Function of another type: `Error: data links can only be configured for connector functions`

 #### data source add